Student Care Team

-For information about the Deans Consultaiton committee please visit the Dean of Student website.
+For information about the Student Care Team (formerly the Deans Consultation Committee) please visit the Office of the Dean of Students website.

 Student Employees who are required to report pursuant to these policies are: